 2. The Authority shall publish on its website non-binding answers to all admissible questions pursuant to paragraph 1, for each legislative act, unless such publication is in conflict with the legitimate interest of the natural or legal person that submitted the question or would involve risks to the stability of the financial system.

 2a.
 Before publishing answers to admissible questions, the Authority may consult with stakeholders in accordance with Article 16(2).
-(448 Hayes, 449 Hübner, 502 Lamassoure et al, 919 Lamassoure et al > )
+(448 Hayes, 449 Hübner, 502 Lamassoure et al, 919 Lamassoure et al > applies to Art.
+1, 2 & 3)

 3. Answers by the Authority shall be considered suitable for compliance with the requirements of the legislative acts referred to in Article 1(2), and with associated delegated and implementing acts and guidelines and recommendations adopted pursuant to those legislative acts.
 Competent authorities and financial institutions may establish other practices for compliance with all applicable legal requirements.

 3a.
 The Authority shall review answers to questions as soon as it is deemed necessary and appropriate or at the latest 24 months after their publication in order to, where necessary, revise, update or withdraw them.
-(447 Balz > )
+(447 Balz > applies to Art.
+1, 2 & 3)

 3b.
 Where appropriate, the Authority shall take published answers into consideration when developing or updating guidelines and recommendations in accordance with Article 16.
-(447 Balz, > ) (44 Balz, Berès)
+(447 Balz, > applies to Art.
+1, 2 & 3) (44 Balz, Berès)

 AMs tabled specifically to Article 16b of the EBA Regulation that fall if COMP is adopted: 44 Balz, Berès, 447 Balz, 448 Hayes, 449 Hubner, 450 Giegold, 451 Kappel, Meuthen, 454 Berès